ctstone/azure-search-client/README.md

 ## TypeScript Generics

-If you are using **TypeScript**, this module can support your custom document types (strongly typed documents are optional).
+If you are using **TypeScript**, `azure-search-client` has full support for your custom document types

+> Strongly typed documents are optional and default to `Document`, which allows for arbitrary document fields.

 ```TypeScript
 import { SearchService } from 'azure-search-client';